Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Our Proposal: -means via Nonnegative Low-rank SDP

 until $\cL_{\beta}(U,y)$ is minimized.
 The complete algorithm is summarized in Algorithm~\ref{alg:kmeans_BM}, whose per iteration time and space complexity are both $O(nr)$.
-Since the NMF formulation~\eqref{eq:NMF_clustering} is a simpler version of our BM formulation~\eqref{eqn:euclidean_kmeans_BM}, a projected gradient descent algorithm for the solving the former corresponds to the primal decent step of Algorithm~\ref{alg:kmeans_BM} with $y=0$, $\beta=0$ and a simpler projection operator $\Pi_{\mathbb R^{n\times r}_+}(V)=(V)_+$.
+We point out that the NMF formulation~\eqref{eq:NMF_clustering} is a simpler version of our NLR formulation~\eqref{eqn:euclidean_kmeans_BM}, a projected gradient descent algorithm for solving the former corresponds to the primal decent step of Algorithm~\ref{alg:kmeans_BM} with $y=0$, $\beta=0$ and a simpler projection operator $\Pi_{\mathbb R^{n\times r}_+}(V)=(V)_+$.
+Upon obtaining the optimal solution $U$, a rounding procedure will be applied.
+More details about the rounding procedure and the choice of tuning parameters are mentioned in Appendix~\ref{app:add_inf}.